rust-random/book/src/crates.md

 ## WASM support

 Almost all Rand crates support WASM out of the box.
-Only the `rand_core` crate [may require enabling features for WASM support](https://github.com/rust-random/getrandom#features).
+However, when using the `wasm32-unknown-unknown` target, which doesn't make any assumptions about its operating environment by default, the `getrandom` crate may require enabling features for seeding entropy via the platform-provided APIs.
-Consequently, if you are using another crate depending on `rand_core` (such as most Rand crates), you may have to explicitly enable `getrandom` features for it to work.
+Consequently, if you are using `rand` (or another Rand project crate) depending on `getrandom`, you may have to explicitly [enable `getrandom` features](https://github.com/rust-random/getrandom#features) for seeding to work.
+Alternatively, in case you are developing for a sandboxed or unknown WASM platform that can't depend on environment provided APIs, you might want to disable the `rand` crate's `getrandom` feature and seed the generator manually.

 [`rand_core`]: https://rust-random.github.io/rand/rand_core/index.html